msestak/BlastoutAnalyze/README.md

 # DESCRIPTION

-BlastoutAnalyze is modulino used as starting point for modulino development.
+BlastoutAnalyze is modulino used to analyze BLAST database (to get content in genomes and sequences) and BLAST output (to figure out wwhere are hits comming from.
 It includes config, command-line and logging management.

     --mode=mode                Description
     --mode=create_db           drops and recreates database in MySQL (needs MySQL connection parameters from config)